-I and my team of professional trainers now teach in over 200 training engagements every year around the UK and internationally for a wide variety of public-facing organisations just like yours.
+I and my team of professional trainers now teach in over 200 training engagements every year around the uk and internationally for a wide variety of public-facing organizations just like yours.

-We have sought out the best conflict management training content and the best learning methods in the world and bring then together for you and your team.
+We have sought out the best conflict management training content and the best learning methods in the world and bring them together for you and your team.

 Dynamis is a Quality Award Centre with the ICM, a recognised accrediting body in the U.K. for workplace training in the prevention and management of workplace violence.